For More Information

 For Help Completing the FAFSA

-For Help with Student loan repayment problems
+For Help with Student Loan Repayment

 If you need help with student loan repayment, contact the holder of your loan, the financial aid office at the college or university you attended, or the Federal Student Aid Ombudsman at (877) 557-2575.
 You may also like the Student Loan Borrower Assistance website.
 Find out about Public Service Loan Forgiveness and Income Based Repayment.
-Our Tips for Struggling Borrowers gives steps you can take to correct a defaulted loan.

-To Look up your Federal student Aid History
+To Look up your Federal Student Aid History

 The National Student Loan Data System lets you access your federal student aid records and inquire about the status of loans and grants you have already received.